apache/submarine/website/docs/community/contributing.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
+There are several ways to contribute to Submarine:
+1. Develop and Commit source code (This document will primarily focus on this.)
+2. Report issues (You can report issues with both Github or Jira.)
+3. Discuss/Answer questions on the mailing list
+4. Share use cases

 ## Preface
 * **Apache Submarine** is an [Apache 2.0 License](https://github.com/apache/submarine/blob/master/LICENSE) Software.
 Contributing to Submarine means you agree to the Apache 2.0 License.